 Every parent has that moment when your kiddo starts speaking, and you think to yourself: SHIT! now we’ve got to stop swearing so much!
 We were just talking about swearing at work over at Corporette, and I thought an interesting corollary over here might be to share stories and tricks on how to stop cursing … Read More about How to Stop Cursing Around Kids

-2018 Update: We still stand by these easy school lunch ideas — you may also want to check out our more recent roundup of tips for packing school lunches.
 Ok, ladies — what do you pack for your kiddo’s lunches, whether for daycare, elementary school, or other?
-Are you most concerned with ease of packing, … Read More about The Working Mom’s Guide to Easy School Lunches
+Are you most concerned with ease of packing, assuredness of eating, nutrition, calories, or cost?
+What are your top easy school lunch ideas?
+Have you had success outsourcing this task — for example, I’ll bet this is … Read More about The Working Mom’s Guide to Easy School Lunches

 Now that the school year is almost over (um, how?), it’s a good time to ask the readers this question: Do you typically change your work schedule for summer — or your childcare schedule for summer?
 If your kid goes to a typical childcare center, you may not have to deal with any summer schedule changes, … Read More about Do You Change Your Work Schedule for Summer?